Russell Brand: Why I’m not surprised | Victoria Richards

 Why I’m not surprised by the Russell Brand allegations

 Unless you’ve been living under a rock, by now you’ll have heard about the latest “bombshell” MeToo revelations targeting none other than self-confessed former “lothario” and sex addict Russell Brand.
-You’ll likely be preparing to watch them, too: Channel 4 Dispatches are releasing their “special investigation” containing a whole host of damning allegations about Brand on Saturday night.
+You’ll likely have watched them, too: Channel 4 Dispatches released their “special investigation” containing a whole host of damning allegations about Brand on Saturday night, as part of a joint investigation with the Sunday Times.
+It included allegations of rape, sexual assault and abuse.
+Brand denies the accusations.
 For serious allegations to come out about a well-known male comedian – it’s big.
 It’s shocking.
 But surprising?
 Not so much.

-The 90-minute special is set to dissect the alleged behaviour of the comedian-turned-conspiracy theorist with a hefty messiah complex (who, among many other things, once admitted that he became a postman purely so he could bed women).
+The 90-minute special dissected the alleged behaviour of the comedian-turned-conspiracy theorist with a hefty messiah complex (who, among many other things, once admitted that he became a postman purely so he could bed women).
 Brand, who publicly endorsed Neil Strauss’ pick-up artist manual The Game, has denied the “litany” of “serious allegations”, releasing a video in which he maintained that while he’d had many sexual relationships with women in the past, they were “all consensual”.

 It’s shocking, yes.
 It’s always shocking when some men allegedly choose to abuse their power, whether it’s in a club, a local pub, an office, a brightly-lit TV studio or backstage at a comedy gig.
 But given the various MeToo movements in recent years, it’s hardly surprising.